 What is the biggest red flag when hiring movers?

 Extremely low estimates and requests for large cash deposits upfront are two of the biggest warning signs.
+A firm price quoted over the phone without seeing your belongings is another.

 Should I pay a deposit to a moving company?